-^{} One of the Remuneration Committee meetings was held by email.
+^{} Four of the Remuneration Committee meetings were held by email.

-Board work in 2011
+Board work in 2012

-The Board of Directors had 15 meetings, with Reijo Karhinen acting as Chairman, Tony Vepsäläinen as Vice Chairman and Merja Auvinen, Jukka Hienonen, Simo Kauppi, Satu Lähteenmäki, Harri Sailas and Tom von Weymarn as other members.
-The average attendance rate of its members stood at 97%.
+The Board of Directors had 18 meetings, with Reijo Karhinen acting as Chairman, Tony Vepsäläinen as Vice Chairman and Merja Auvinen, Jukka Hienonen, Jukka Hulkkonen (since 27 March 2012), Simo Kauppi (until 27 March 2013), Mirkku Kullberg (since 27 March 2013), Satu Lähteenmäki (until 27 March 2012), Harri Sailas and Tom von Weymarn as other members.
+The average attendance rate of its members stood at 99%.